JanWielemaker/pip-janus/janus-xsb.md

 with 37 in order to use Faiss.
 The main predicates exported by `jns_faiss.P` include:

 - `faissInit(+XbFile,+Dim)` initializes a Faiss index where `XbFile` is a text file containing the vectors to be indexed and `Dim` is the dimension of these vectors. (`xb` is Faiss terminology for the set of *base*, i.e., indexed, vectors.)
 This predicate also creates a `numpy` array with a set of query vectors `xq` consisting of the same vectors.
   When the query and index vectors are set up in this manner, a nearest-neighbor search can be performed for any of the indexed vectors.
 With this, the vector space can be explored, visualized, and so on.

   After execution of this predicate, a fact for the predicate ` jns_faiss:xq_num/1` contains the number of query vectors (` xq`), which is the same as the number of indexed vectors (` xb`).

 - `get_k_nn(+Node,+K,-Neighbors)` finds the `K` nearest neighbors of a node.
 The predicate takes as input `Node`, the integer identifier of a node, and `K` the number of nearest neighbors to be returned.
 The return structure `Neighbors` is the Prolog representation of a 2-ary Python tuple (i.e., `-/2`) containing as its first argument a list of `K` distances and as it second argument a list of `K` neighbors.

 - `make_vector_graph(K)` Given a Faiss index, this predicate asserts a weighted graph in Prolog by obtaining the nearest `K` neighbors for each indexed vector.
 Edges of the graph have the form:

   `vector_edge_raw(From,To,Dist)`

   Where `From` and `To` are integer referents for indexed vectors, and `Dist` is the Euclidean distance between the vector with referent `From` and the vector with referent `To`.
 Each fact of `vector_edge_raw/3` is indexed both on its first and second argument.

   If both the number of indexed vectors and `K` are large, construction of the Prolog vector graph may take a few minutes.
 Construction time is almost wholly comprised of the time within Faiss to find the set of `K` nearest neighbors for each node.

 - `vector_edge(Node1,Node2,Dist)`.
 The vector graph, which represents distances is undirected.
-However to save space, the ` vector_edge_raw/3` facts are asserted so that if ` vector_edge_raw(Node1,Node2,Dist`) has been asserted, ` vector_edge_raw(Node2,Node1,Dist`) will not be asserted.
+However to save space, the ` vector_edge_raw/3` facts are asserted so that if
+  ` vector_edge_raw(Node1,Node2,Dist`) has been asserted,
+  ` vector_edge_raw(Node2,Node1,Dist`) will not be asserted.
   ` vector_edge/3` calls `vector_edge_raw/3` in both directions, and
   should be used for querying the vector graph.

 - `write_vector_graph(+File,+Header)` writes out the vector graph to `File`.
 This predicate ensures that `File` contains the proper indexing directive for `vector_edge_raw/3` as well a directive to the compiler describing how to dynamically load `File` in an efficient manner.
 Because of these directives, the file can simply be consulted or ensure_loaded and the user does not need to worry about which compiler options should be used.
 The graph is loaded into the module `vector_graph`.

   `Header` is simply a string that is written as a comment to the first line of `File` that can serve to contain any necessary provenance information.

-### Translating Between RDF and Prolog: jns_rdflib {#sec:jns-rdflib}
+### Translating Between RDF and Prolog: jns_rdflib

 This module interfaces to the Python `rdflib` library to read RDF information from files in Turtle, jsonld, N-triples and N-quads format, and to write files in Turtle, jsonld, and N-triples format.
 In addition, RDF HDT files can be loaded and queried using ` rdflib-HDT`.
-As such `jns_rdflib` augments XSB's RDF package
+As such `jns_rdflib` augments XSB’s RDF package
-(Chapter [\[chapter:RDF\]](#chapter:RDF){reference-type="ref"
+(Chapter <a href="#chapter:RDF" data-reference-type="ref"
-reference="chapter:RDF"}) which handles XML-RDF.
+data-reference="chapter:RDF">[chapter:RDF]</a>) which handles XML-RDF.

-Within a triple, URIs and blank nodes are returned as Prolog atoms, while literals are returned as terms with functor `-/3` (the Prolog representation of a 3-ary tuple) in which the first argument is the literal's string as a Prolog atom, the second argument is its datatype, and the third argument its language.
+Within a triple, URIs and blank nodes are returned as Prolog atoms, while literals are returned as terms with functor `-/3` (the Prolog representation of a 3-ary tuple) in which the first argument is the literal’s string as a Prolog atom, the second argument is its datatype, and the third argument its language.
 If the data type or language are not included, the argument will be null.
 As examples: